435-522-7204 conniem@sgsc.net

 Managing risk:

-• The most effective treatment of complications is prevention.
+• The most effective treatment for complications is prevention.
 For example, the risk of infection is decreased by giving antibiotics prior to surgery

 • The risk of blood clots is decreased by using anti-embolism stockings.